Box labeled ‘highly contagious human substance’ outside North Bend Theatre contained urine

 A theater patron or employee discovered the box and opened it around 5:15 p.m., said Eastside Fire and Rescue Deputy Chief Richard Burke.
 The person didn’t show signs of illness but went to the hospital as a precaution, as officials weren’t sure what was in the box, he said.

-Hazmat technicians worked with public-health officials to transport the box, and Harborview Medical Canter determined its contents, according to a tweet from the fire agency.
+Hazmat technicians worked with public-health officials to transport the box, and Harborview Medical Center determined its contents, according to a tweet from the fire agency.

 Burke could not describe the box Friday night, as he said he did not see it himself.